 When trying to explain this to people without ADHD, it's important to point out that people with ADHD do not choose to do these things!

-The reason of these things happen is because the parts of our brain that normally allow us to pay attention to things, we want to pay attention to work differently to non-ADHD brains.
+The reason behind these things happening is because the parts of our brain that normally allow us to pay attention to things, we want to pay attention to work differently to non-ADHD brains.